Where We Are

-Nearly 5 million people live within the diocesan boundaries, 376,000 of whom identify themselves as Anglicans.
+Nearly 5 million people live within the diocesan boundaries, 376,000 of whom identify as Anglicans.
 There are about 54,000 people on our parish rolls.

 The Diocese is home to many culturally diverse and language-based congregations, including Chinese, Filipino, French, Hispanic, Japanese and Tamil.
-There are many congregations with parishioners from Africa, the Caribbean, Europe, India, the Middle East, Pakistan, Sri Lanka and many other parts of the world.
+We have congregations with parishioners from Africa, the Caribbean, Europe, India, the Middle East, Pakistan, Sri Lanka and many other parts of the world.

 Watch this video to learn how people across our diocese are Reimagining Our Church in the Public Square:

-Diocesan Resources and Ministries
+Diocesan Resources & Ministries

 Related institutions include Anglican Church Women, the Diocesan Girls’ Choir Camp, Camp Couchiching, LOFT Community Services (Anglican Houses), Moorelands (Downtown Church Workers) and Missions to Seafarers.